heysysadmins/domain92/README.md

 # domain92
 A totally rad cli tool to automate freedns link creation.
-Community Wiki: https://github.com/xXBlackPlasmaXx/domain92-wiki/wiki
-## Function
+For more in depth information and tutorials, see the [community wiki](https://github.com/sebastian-92/domain92/wiki)!
 This script simplifies account creation and domain making on freedns.afraid.org.
 It uses ading2210's [freedns client](https://github.com/ading2210/freedns-client) and the guerrillamail.com api.
 All you have to do is sit there and solve captchas!